-- The Tournament Committee will determine if assistant manager/s is/are required.
-Assistant manager/s will be eligible for payment if listed in the tournament advert. - CNZ acknowledges that in order to meet required lawn standards, some clubs will be required to cut their lawns more frequently.
+\ The Tournament Committee will determine if assistant manager/s is/are required.
+Assistant manager/s will be eligible for payment if the role is listed in the tournament advert and the individual/s appointed have been approved by the Tournament Committee.
+If Associations elect to appoint additional assistant manager/s (e.g. for training purposes) the Association will be responsible for their costs.

+\\CNZ acknowledges that in order to meet required lawn standards, some clubs will be required to cut their lawns more frequently.
 To assist with this additional cost, CNZ will reimburse up to \$100 per additional cut.
 For extra lawn mowing, the club must send a receipt of expenses incurred to the Chief Executive for reimbursement.